-SAS decreased energy consumption by 3 percent for the past four years, despite staff growth of 10 percent, facilities growth of 9 percent, and rapidly expanding data center operations to satisfy growing customer demand for computing and storage solutions.
+SAS decreased energy consumption by 3.4 percent for the past three years, despite staff growth of 10 percent, facilities growth of 9 percent, and rapidly expanding data center operations to satisfy growing customer demand for computing and storage solutions.

-In 2014, 76 percent of SAS energy consumption was sourced from electricity suppliers and on-site solar generation.
+In 2015, 77 percent of SAS energy consumption was sourced from electricity suppliers and on-site solar generation.
+Approximately 28 percent was used for building heating, ventilation and cooling.

-2014 Data:
+2015 Data:

 - SAS' environmental footprint was mitigated by ongoing investment in energy-efficient technologies, solar, retro-commissioning of primary office buildings, and adoption of LEED best practices.
-Gains in energy efficiencies for office buildings globally reduced energy consumption more than 22,000 gigajoules. - Emissions were reduced by more than 1,900 t CO2e. - Global energy use and related emissions decreased in 2014, with energy consumption decreasing by 4.3 percent and carbon emissions decreasing by 3.2 percent, despite adding more than 5 percent or 228,000 square feet of office space. - SAS achieved LEED Gold certification for its newest office building at its Cary, NC, headquarters.
-Building Q features rooftop solar photovoltaic panels, highly insulated exterior wall and roofing systems, highly efficient heating and air conditioning, mechanical systems, energy recovery units and a water-side heat exchanger.
-The building also makes extensive use of LED lighting and uses reclaimed water for cooling towers, irrigation and toilets. - Use of renewable energy remains a priority for SAS as an integral part of a strategy to reduce emissions.
-In 2014, SAS added a solar rooftop system on its newest LEED Gold certified office building, bringing the worldwide total to nine solar energy systems.
-Clean, renewable energy generation totaled more than 3.8 million kWh this past year. - SAS continued support for electric vehicles by installing 18 new charging stations and dedicating premium parking for electric vehicle plug-in stations.
-Through 2014, employees at the world headquarters campus own approximately 4 percent of registered plug-in electric vehicles in the state of North Carolina.
-SAS joined the US Department of Energy (DOE) Workplace Charging Challenge and was awarded the DOE Leading the Charge recognition.
+Gains in energy efficiencies for office buildings globally limited energy growth to 1 percent or 4,260 gigajoules. - Emissions remained flat and only increased 985 t CO2e. - SAS achieved LEED certifications for three office buildings at its Cary, NC, headquarters and now has nine LEED certified buildings globally. - Use of renewable energy remains a priority for SAS as an integral part of a strategy to reduce emissions.
+In 2015, SAS renewable energy generation totaled more than 3.7 million kWh.
+SAS also sent a letter to the North Carolina General Assembly advocating the economic and environmental benefits of maintaining the state's Renewable Energy and Energy Efficiency Portfolio Standard (REPS). - SAS continued support for plug-in electric vehicles by providing charging stations with free electricity and premium parking for employees and visitors.
+Through 2015, employees at the world headquarters campus own approximately 3 percent of registered plug-in electric vehicles in the state of North Carolina.
+SAS is a member of the US Department of Energy (DOE) Workplace Charging Challenge and was awarded the DOE Leading the Charge recognition for a second time.